mastersneeza/TimidTheThird/README.md

 ### Note

 In order to run, you must have Python 3.10 or higher installed on your path

+( I want to remove the dependancy on Python in the future )

+CURRENTLY, TIMID MAKES A FILE CALLED ```mai1.timb``` THAT IS STORED IN YOUR WORKING DIRECTORY.
+I WILL CHANGE THIS SOON.

 ```python
 py TimidTheThird/Python/Timid.py